The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 As with every other entry on this list, we won’t spoil it further.
 Just know that the gameplay is exceptional, and the story is brimming with anticipation.

 The cake may be a lie, but this recommendation is not.
-Portal has solidified itself as one of Valve’s most popular games on the NVIDIA Shield.
+Portal has become one of Valve’s most popular games on the NVIDIA Shield.

 The Talos Principle

-Okay, so maybe you’ve played Portal already, and you loved it.
-It’s a great game, but even with the sequel, you probably won’t be satisfied with the amount of playtime you’ll be getting in the end.
+Okay, maybe you’ve played Portal already and loved it.
+It’s a great game, but even with the sequel, you probably won’t be satisfied with the amount of playtime you’ll get.

 However, it takes place in its own non-linear world.
 The Talos Principle is one of those deep, thought-provoking games that’ll keep you wondering about the world you’re thrust into.

-You’ll be solving over 120 puzzles and exploring a beautiful sci-fi world that looks amazing on the NVIDIA Shield TV.
+You’ll solve over 120 puzzles and explore a beautiful sci-fi world that looks amazing on the NVIDIA Shield TV.

 Every choice you make will carve your path through the game, so each playthrough is completely different.